shivanshPurple/Temporary-Portfolio/qwen.md

 - Updated package.json with a script to run thumbnail generation
 - Fixed inconsistencies between generated thumbnail filenames and references in data.json
 - Verified that thumbnails are properly displayed in the carousel
+- Fixed issue with thumbnails not displaying by changing approach to show thumbnails as images instead of video posters

 ## Qwen Added Memories
 - I will automatically update the qwen.md file after every successful task completion without requiring manual prompting.
 This is now part of my standard workflow.